What is strategic sourcing?

 Probably this is one of the most ignored aspects of the strategic sourcing process.
 Companies fail to gain substantial value from their vendors after going through such a laborious process of vendor selection.

 Establishing an effective supplier relationship management program will enable you to realize savings and improvements that were targeted during the early strategic sourcing process.
-Implement new ideas or processes, develop continuous improvement cost drivers with the selected supplier(s), and refine the score cards to keep the momentum going.
+Implement new ideas or processes, develop continuous improvement cost drivers with the selected supplier(s), and refine the scorecards to keep the momentum going.